m3irel3s/42_So_long/README.md

 - **Exit Condition:** The game finishes when the player reaches the exit tile with all the chests collected.
 - **Memory Management:** Dynamically allocated memory is used to represent the map and game entities, and memory is freed when no longer needed.

+## 🎮 Bonus

+For the bonus, I added a stationary enemy that instantly ends the game if the player touches it.
+This adds an extra layer of difficulty, requiring the player to carefully avoid the enemy while collecting all the chests and reaching the exit.

 <div align="center">
   <video